Our Locations

 • The World's Leading Product Liability Lawyers, which selects "only the best individuals" from more than 60 jurisdictions worldwide, naming Specter a "pre-eminent practitioner."

-Specter graduated with honors in political science from Haverford College in 1980.
-While at Haverford he won the Harry S Truman Scholarship Award, a national scholarship awarded to one sophomore from each state who is regarded to have the best potential for a career in public service.
-Specter earned his law degree at the University of Pennsylvania Law School, where he now teaches "Introduction to Trial Advocacy."
-He earned his Masters in Law at Cambridge University (First Honors).
+Specter attended the William Penn Charter School, which in 2015 awarded him its Alumni Society Award.
+He graduated with honors in political science from Haverford College.
+While at Haverford, Specter won the Harry S Truman Scholarship Award, a national scholarship awarded to one sophomore from each state who is regarded to have the best potential for a in public service.
+He was profiled on the cover of Parade magazine in connection with the award.
+(Read the article) Specter earned his law degree at the University of Pennsylvania Law School.
+He also earned a Masters of Law degree from Cambridge University with First Honors.
+(Watch Cambridge video featuring Specter

-Specter is admitted to practice in the U. S. Supreme Court, the Third and Ninth Circuit Courts of Appeal, the U.S. District Courts for the Eastern, Middle and Western Districts of Pennsylvania and the Supreme Court of Pennsylvania.
+Specter is admitted to practice in the U. S. Supreme Court, the Third, Fourth and Ninth Circuit Courts of Appeal, the U.S. District Courts for the Eastern, Middle and Western Districts of Pennsylvania and the Supreme Court of Pennsylvania.

-Specter is also a baseball fan and is interested in the intersection of baseball and the law.
-(See his Aug.
-9, 2007 Op-Ed article about Barry Bonds in The Philadelphia Inquirer.)
+As an avid Phillies fan interested in the intersection of baseball and the law, Specter wrote two articles on the topic.
+(See his 2007 Op-Ed about Barry Bonds in The Philadelphia Inquirer.
+Read his 2011 Inquirer Op-Ed on religion and baseball.)

 ^ Back To The Top